Faithful Semitoric Systems: Almost-toric systems

-A natural question arising from Remark \ref{rmk:almost-toric-image} is whether the $\Z$-affine structure $\mathcal{A}_{ \mathrm{lt}}$ on $B_{\mathrm{lt}}$ can be extended to $B$.
-The presence of focus-focus fibers prevents this from happening, as the $\Z$-affine structure on any neighborhood of a focus-focus value has non-trivial affine holonomy. \begin{theorem}[Zung \cite{zung focus focus}, Prop.
-3 and Cor.
-1] Let $\is$ be faithful almost-toric system and let $U \subset B = \Phi(M)$ be an open neighborhood of a focus-focus value $c$, sufficiently small such that $U$ contains no other focus-focus value.
-The affine holonomy of the $\Z$-affine structure on $U \setminus \{ c\} \subset B_{\mathrm{lt}}$ is given, in a suitable basis, by
+A natural question arising from Lemma \ref{rmk:almost-toric-image} is whether the $\Z$-affine structure $\mathcal{A}_{\mathrm{wt}}$ on~$B_{\mathrm{wt}}$ can be extended to~$B$.
+The presence of focus-focus fibers prevents this from happening, as the $\Z$-affine structure on any neighborhood of a focus-focus value has non-trivial affine holonomy. \begin{Theorem}[{Zung \cite[Proposition~3 and Corollary~1]{zung-focus-focus}}] Let $\is$ be faithful almost-toric system and let $U \subset B = \Phi(M)$ be an open neighborhood of a~focus-focus value~$c$, sufficiently small such that~$U$ contains no other focus-focus value.
+The affine holonomy of the $\Z$-affine structure on $U \smallsetminus \{ c\} \subset B_{\mathrm{wt}}$ is given, in a suitable basis, by

-where $r_c \geq 1$ is the multiplicity of $c$. \end{theorem}
+where $r_c \geq 1$ is the multiplicity of $c$. \end{Theorem}

-\begin{rmk} The eigenspace associated to the above representation reflects the uniqueness (up to sign) of the local effective system-preserving Hamiltonian $S^1$-action in a neighborhood of a singular fiber containing focus-focus points.
-With respect to the local choice of basis in Theorem \ref{thm:holonomy}, this action is induced by the first integral of the moment map. \end{rmk}
+\begin{rmk} The eigenspace associated to the above representation reflects the uniqueness (up to sign) of the local effective system-preserving Hamiltonian $S^1$-action in a~neighborhood of a singular fiber containing focus-focus points (see Proposition~\ref{prop:S1-action}).
+With respect to the local choice of basis in Theorem~\ref{thm:holonomy}, this action is induced by the first integral of the moment map. \end{rmk}

 Another natural question is which almost-toric systems are isomorphic to toric ones?
 Certainly, the system must not contain focus-focus points.
 If the system is faithful, it suffices that there be a $\Z$-affine immersion of the moment map image into $(\R^2,\mathcal{A}_0)$.
 However, as the next example illustrates, an absence of focus-focus points does not suffice.